This is another post in our series on the topic of creating independent writers.

 Invent It -> Circle It -> Continue.

 According to Burns et al, (1999), invented spellings plays an important role in helping children learn how to write.
-When children use invented spellings, that are in fact exercising their growing knowledge of phonemes, the letters of the alphabet, and their confidence in the alphabetic principle.
+When children use invented spellings, they are in fact exercising their growing knowledge of phonemes, the letters of the alphabet, and their confidence in the alphabetic principle.
 It also indicates that the child is thinking on their own about the relationship between letters, sounds and words.
 It therefore also aids their reading.

 Once at the editing stage, they then attend to these spellings by looking them up on the computer, using a dictionary, their electronic speller checker or by using their vocab book.
-This has proved very successful in identifying maybe 80% of spelling errors within in a piece.
+This has proved very successful in identifying maybe 80% of spelling errors within a piece.